-24 Basic and diluted earnings per share
+24 Basic and diluted (loss) / earnings per share

-Basic earnings per share amounts for the year are calculated by dividing profit for the year attributable to ordinary equity holders of the Group by the weighted average number of ordinary shares outstanding during the year.
+Basic (loss) / earnings per share amounts for the year are calculated by dividing (loss) / profit for the year attributable to ordinary equity holders of the Group by the weighted average number of ordinary shares outstanding during the year.

-Diluted earnings per share amounts are calculated by dividing the profit attributable to ordinary shareholders of the Group by the weighted average number of ordinary shares outstanding during the year, adjusted for the effects of dilutive instruments.
+Diluted (loss) / earnings per share amounts are calculated by dividing the profit attributable to ordinary shareholders of the Group by the weighted average number of ordinary shares outstanding during the year, adjusted for the effects of dilutive instruments.

-2023 AED'000 2022 AED'000 Profit for the year 34,604 59,322 Weighted average number of ordinary shares in issue throughout the year (Shares'000) 150,000 150,000 Basic and diluted earnings per share (AED) 2.31 3.95
+2024 AED'000 2023 AED'000 (Loss)/profit for the year after tax (27,946) 34,604 Weighted average number of ordinary shares in issue throughout the year (Shares'000) 150,000 150,000 Basic and diluted (loss) / earnings per share (AED) (1.86) 2.31

-As of 31 December 2023, and 2022, the Group has not issued any instruments that have an impact on the basic and diluted earnings per share when exercised.
+As of 31 December 2024, and 2023, the Group has not issued any instruments that have an impact on the basic and diluted earnings per share when exercised.